baendlorel/archiver/README.md

 # Commands

-You can use following commands to manage your archived objects.
+You can use following commands to manage your archived items.

 ## Put